University Master's Degree in Fermented Beverages - 9th edition

 - Oenology research: This specialisation trains future researchers in the field of oenology and food biotechnology and gives students the chance to go on to do a doctoral programme.

 - Science and technology of sparkling wines: This specialisation trains future professionals in oenology or viticulture who wish to specialise in the production of sparkling wine, a sector that is widely represented in Catalonia.
+This specialisation is not offered from course 2021-22.

 - Science and technology of beer: This specialisation trains professionals from different fields (biotechnologists, winemakers, engineers, etc.) in the process of brewing different types of beer on an industrial and artisanal scale.